Cocktail (2012 film)

-Cocktail is a 2012 Indian Hindi-language romantic comedy film directed by Homi Adajania, written by Imtiaz Ali, and produced by Saif Ali Khan and Dinesh Vijan under their respective banners Illuminati Films and Maddock Films along with Eros International.
-It stars Saif Ali Khan, Deepika Padukone and Diana Penty (in her acting debut).
-The film soundtrack was composed by Pritam, Yo Yo Honey Singh and Salim–Sulaiman.
+Cocktail is a 2012 Indian Hindi-language romantic comedy drama film written by Imtiaz Ali, directed by Homi Adajania, and produced by Saif Ali Khan and Dinesh Vijan under their respective banners Illuminati Films and Maddock Films.
+It stars Saif Ali Khan, Deepika Padukone and Diana Penty, in her acting debut.
+The film's soundtrack was composed by Pritam and Yo Yo Honey Singh.

-Cocktail was released in theatres on 13 July 2012 to mixed to positive critical success and great commercial success, grossing ₹126 crore worldwide, and was one of the highest grossing Hindi films of 2012.
-It received praise towards the direction, soundtrack, humor, cinematography, costumes and cast performances.
+Cocktail was released on 13 July 2012 and received positive reviews from mixed to positive reviews from critics.
+It emerged as a commercial success, grossing ₹126 crore worldwide, to rank as one of the highest grossing Hindi films of 2012.
 At the 58th Filmfare Awards, Cocktail received four nominations including Best Actress (Padukone) and Best Female Debut (Penty).

-A spiritual sequel, Cocktail 2, is currently in production, with Adajania returning to direct, and starring Shahid Kapoor, Kriti Sanon, Rohit Saraf and Rashmika Mandanna.
+A spiritual sequel titled Cocktail 2 starring Shahid Kapoor, Kriti Sanon and Rashmika Mandanna was released on 19 June 2026 with Adajania returning as the director.